Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

 where isolating it any other way would be tedious.

-To give more control, you can also enable delimiters so the selection is constrained by seans, sharp-edges, materials or UV islands.
+To give more control, you can also enable delimiters so the selection is constrained by seams, sharp-edges, materials or UV islands.

 .. hint::